ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Outer Universe — Recursive Embedding Beyond Dark Matter.md

 ### ∆-Theory Reframing
 1. **Recursive Embedding & ε-Resolution**
    - Our Universe as a nested structure within outer field
-   - Space-time as a membrane stabilized by external $C_anchor$
+   - Space-time as a membrane stabilized by external constraints
    - Two distinct resolution scales:
-     - $ε_inner$ (our minimum quantum of difference)
+     - $ε_{inner}$ (our minimum quantum of difference)
-     - $ε_outer$ (finer resolution of maternal universe)
+     - $ε_{outer}$ (hypothetical finer resolution of maternal universe)
-   - Sub-ε differences as information "translucency" between layers
+   - Sub-ε differences as speculative information "translucency" between layers

 ---

 ## Why This Matters for ∆-Theory

-### Demonstrating Reframing Power for Scientific Mysteries
+### Exploring Reframing Approaches for Scientific Mysteries

-**This exploration showcases ∆-Theory's ability to provide novel perspectives on major unsolved scientific problems by applying difference field dynamics at cosmic scales.**
+**This exploration investigates how ∆-Theory might offer novel perspectives on major unsolved scientific problems by applying difference field dynamics at cosmic scales.**

 **Current Scientific Crisis:**
 - **Dark Matter/Dark Energy:** Comprise 95% of universe but remain undetected and unexplained